gcanti/fp-ts/docs/modules/Variant.ts.md

 ## Module (type alias)

-The type of the "Module" constructed in the above function
+The type of the "module" of variant constructors

 **Signature**